Minimal surfaces with non-trivial topology in the three-dimensional Heisenberg group: Homogeneous minimal surfaces in

 Since $\isoo$ acts transitively on all of $\Nil$, clearly $G \neq \isoo$.
 If $\dim G =3$, then, for every point in $f(M)$, there exists a $1$-dimensional isotropy group.
 After left translation by same element in $\Nil \subset \isoo$, we can assume that $f(M)$ contains some element $c$ of the center of $\Nil$ and we take this element as our base point.
 Since $\Nil$ is normal in $\isoo$ one can write every $h \in \iso$ in the form $h = p \phi$ where $p \in \Nil$ and $\phi \in \mathrm{U}_1$ as we have used in the proof of Theorem \ref{thm:symmetry}.
 We obtain $c = h (c) = p c $, whence $p =\mathrm{id}$.
 This shows that the isotropy group is $\Uone$ and we can assume without loss of generality that $G$ contains a $2$-dimensional subgroup $G_0 \subset \Nil$ which already acts transitively.
 A simple argument with Lie algebras shows that there is, up to conjugacy, exactly one $2$-dimensional subgroup permitting conjugacy by elements of $\isoo$.

 Finally, assume that we have some $2$-dimensional subgroup $G \subset \isoo$ which acts transitively on some minimal surface $f(\Rim)$ in $\Nil$.
-We can assume again that $f(\Rim)$ in $\Nil$ contains an element $c \in \cNil$ and that $G $ is not contained in $\Nil$.
-Now Theorem \ref{thm:oneparameter} implies $(2)$ below. \begin{Proposition}[\cite{DIKAsian}] Homogeneous surfaces in $\Nil$ are congruent to one of the following surfaces$:$ \begin{enumerate} \item An orbit of a normal subgroup
+We can assume again that $f(\Rim)$ in $\Nil$ contains an element $c \in \cNil$ and that $G $ is not contained in $\Nil$. \begin{Proposition} Homogeneous surfaces in $\Nil$ are congruent to one of the following surfaces$:$ \begin{enumerate} \item An orbit of a normal subgroup

 or

 \item An orbit of the Lie subgroup

 \end{enumerate} In the former case, surfaces are vertical planes.
 Surfaces in the latter case are Hopf cylinders over circles.
 Thus the only homogeneous minimal surfaces in $\Nil$ are vertical planes.
 In particular the quadratic differential $B$ vanishes identically on homogeneous surfaces. \end{Proposition}